South Col Route

 - Mountain tents

-- Pots, pans, cookers, stove boards etc above Base Camp
+- Cookers, stove boards etc above Base Camp

 - Group Mess tent at Camp 2 (with gas heater and electric lighting!
 There’s no need to be uncomfortable just because you’re at 6,400M)